makabongwe47/alx-system_engineering-develops/0x00-shell_basics/README.md

-Print what type of file is in a directory
+Determine type of file that is in a directory